Hi! I hope you have found some other useful tools in the list presented in this privacy guide? There are many things for

 In case a journalist uses a trustworthy VPN provider (study Express VPN review to find out more), one may become protected.

 However, VPNs are not without minuses:

 - Such tools may make the internet connection a bit slower.

 - The best VPN services are rather pricey to use.

 However, in case such weak sides of Virtual Private Networks are not significant for you and you still want to make use of one of them, study VPN reviews in depth to find the most beneficial for you!

 A journalist has a chance to use a dedicated server to be unrevealed online.
 Although their prices are high (sometimes hundreds of dollars), dedicated servers prevent journalists from plugin driven attacks and XSS.

 It is an analog of Tor.
 It is used to hide network activity.
-Apart from numerous bonuses a person gets after opting for I2P, user's IP address and his/her online activity will not be exposed.
+Apart from numerous bonuses, a person gets after opting for I2P, a user's IP address and his/her online activity will not be exposed.

 ꙮ Email security